 FOLLOWING the closure of the Metrolink tram service this month, commuters can bike to work each Friday.

-Throughout August cyclists can be guided to work once a week as part of Bike Friday, formerly known as Critical Commute, which starts from the bus stop near Stretford Mall and St Matthew's Church at 8am.
+Throughout August cyclists can be guided to work once a week as part of Bike Friday, formerly known as Critical Commute, which starts from the bus stop near Stretford Mall and St Matthew's Church

 The scheme also runs from Chorlton, Withington and Prestwich on the last Friday of every month, except December.